 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Read the Diazepam Injection (diazepam injection) Side Effects Center for a complete guide to possible side effects
+Read the Diazepam (diazepam tablets) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before using diazepam, tell your doctor or pharmacist if you are allergic to it; or to other benzodiazepines (e.g., chlordiazepoxide); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.